 - Repeated courses: Credit towards your degree will only be counted once for repeated courses taken at York or elsewhere.
 Should you repeat a course, the initial grade will be replaced with a notation of “NCR – No Credit Retained”, for more information please visit the Repeating Passed or Failed Courses for Academic Credit policy.

 - Minimum grade requirement: Generic results of “Pass” or “Credit Achieved” at the host will not be accepted for transfer credit to your York degree.
 A minimum grade of C (60%) is required for credit.

-- Transfer credit will be assessed based on the course work/requirements including in-class hours completed at the host institution and not on the course work/requirements of the York course credit exclusion or substitute.
+- Transfer credit will be assessed based on the course work/requirements including scheduled online or in-person (when allowed) hours completed at the host institution and not on the course work/requirements of the York course credit exclusion or substitute.
 Please see York's General Academic Information for more information on in-class hours and check the ONTransfer database for potential course equivalencies.